laclauc/FairGraph/README.md

   1. PREAMBLE

-This work  presents the contribution of the article "All of the Fairness for Edge Prediction with Optimal Transport" accepted to AiStat 2021, where we study the problem of fairness for the task of edge prediction in graphs.
+This work  presents the contribution of the article "All of the Fairness for Edge Prediction with Optimal Transport" accepted to AISTATS 2021, where we study the problem of fairness for the task of edge prediction in graphs.

   2. ABOUT and CITATION